Dog bites are more common than one might think.

 You should also keep the statute of limitations in mind to avoid losing your legal right to file a lawsuit.

-The Pritchard Injury Firm, led by Zach Pritchard, is dedicated to helping the residents of Bartow County and Northwest Georgia.
+The Pritchard Injury Firm, led by Zach Pritchard, is dedicated to helping the residents of Bartow County and North Georgia.

-Zach Pritchard is passionate about helping his clients through a challenging time.
+Zach Pritchard is passionate about helping his clients through challenging times.

 He understands the process can be stressful and overwhelming, so he handles every case with care and compassion.
 Contact us today, and let’s see how we can help you.